radiantearth/stac-spec/overview.md

 Catalogs in turn are used for two main things:

 * Split overly large collections into groups
-* Group collections into a catalog of collections (i.e. as entry point).
+* Group collections into a catalog of collections (e.g. as entry point).

 The first case allows users to browse down into the items of big collections.
 A collection like Landsat usually would start with path and row Catalogs to group by geography, and then year,